textcreationpartnership/A02448/README.md

 ##Content Summary##

 #####Front#####

-The enimie of securitie or A dailie exercise of godly meditations drawne out of the pure fountaines
+1. To the Reader.

+1. ¶ To the honorable Sir Frances Walsingham Knight, one of hir Maiesties chiefe Secretaries, of the right honorable priuie Counsaile, and Chancelar of the Order, Grace and peace in our Sauior Christ.

+1. ¶ A Preface of Maister Iohn Auenar, Doctor of Diuinitie, and Publike Professor of the Hebrue tongue in the Vniuersitie of Witeberge, taken out of his Epistle before his Booke of daily Praiers, dedicated to the most mightie Prince, and Duke, Augustus, High marshal of the Romane Empire, &c.

 #####Body#####
+A Praier to be saide at the comming into the Temple.O ALMIGHTIE God, and heauenlie Father, Psalm.
+5,

-1. A Praier to be saide at the comming into the Temple.
+    _ A Praier to be saide at the comming into the Temple.

-1. An earnest petition for the assistance of Gods holy Spirit, that our praiers may be zealous and effectual.
+    _ An earnest petition for the assistance of Gods holy Spirit, that our praiers may be zealous and effectual.

-1. A dailie praier for the perpetual happines of our sacred, and most gratious Soueraigne, and Queene Elizabeth.
+    _ A dailie praier for the perpetual happines of our sacred, and most gratious Soueraigne, and Queene Elizabeth.

-1. 1.
+1. Morning praier on the Lordes daie.O Almightie and merciful God, eternal Father, Sonne, and holy G _ 1.
 Morning praier on the Lordes daie.

-1. 3.
+    _ 3.
 A praier for the remission of sinnes.

-1. 4.
+    _ 4.
 A praier for the preseruation of the Church.

-1. 5.
+    _ 5.
 A praier for the Preachers of Gods word.

-1. 6.
+    _ 6.
 A praier for the hearers of the word of God.

-1. 7.
+    _ 7.
 A praier against false Prophets.

-1. 8.
+    _ 8.
 Euening praier, on the Lordes daie.

-1. 1.
+1. On Mondaie, Morning praier.BLESSED Psa.
+72, 18. be the Lorde God, which alone doth woonderous thi _ 1.
 On Mondaie, Morning praier.

-1. 2.
+    _ 2.
 A thankesgiuing for our redemption.

-1. 3.
+    _ 3.
 A praier for Faith.

-1. 4.
+    _ 4.
 A praier for the Kingdome of God.

-1. 5.
+    _ 5.
 A praier for Magistrates.

-1. 6.
+    _ 6.
 A praier for Subiects.

-1. 7.
+    _ 7.
 A praier against the enimies of Gods truth.

-1. 8.
+    _ 8.
 Euening praier, on Mondaie.

-1. 1.
+1. On Tuesdaie, Morning praier.O Almightie, euerliuing, true, & merciful God, eternal Father of our _ 1.
 On Tuesdaie, Morning praier.

-1. 2.
+    _ 2.
 A thankesgiuing vnto God for our Sanctification.

-1. 3.
+    _ 3.
 A praier for a stedfast hope.

-1. 5.
+    _ 5.
 A praier for wedded folkes.

-1. 6.
+    _ 6.
 A praier for yong folkes.

-1. 7.
+    _ 7.
 A praier against the dominion of Satan.

-1. 8.
+    _ 8.
 Euening praier, on Tuesdaie.

-1. 1.
+1. On VVensdaie, Morning praier.O Almightie, and merciful GOD, which gauest the people of Israël in _ 1.
 On VVensdaie, Morning praier.

-1. 2.
+    _ 2.
 A thankesgiuing for the knowledge of God.

-1. 3.
+    _ 3.
 A praier for the attaining of Christian Charitie.

-1. 4.
+    _ 4.
 A praier for the frute of the earth.

-1. 5.
+    _ 5.
 A praier for sinners.

-1. 6.
+    _ 6.
 A praier for the Sick.

-1. 7.
+    _ 7.
 A praier against the tentation of Satan.

-1. 8.
+    _ 8.
 Euening praier, on VVensdaie.

-1. 1.
+1. Morning praier on Thursdaie.O Christ which art the light and the daie dwelling 1.
+Tim.
+6, 16 in t _ 1.
 Morning praier on Thursdaie.

-1. 2.
+    _ 2.
 A thankesgiuing vnto God for our foode.

-1. 3.
+    _ 3.
 A praier for vni tie in Religion.

-1. 4.
+    _ 4.
 A praier for peace.

-1. 5.
+    _ 5.
 A praier for vnbeleeuers.

-1. 6.
+    _ 6.
 A praier for our benefactors.

-1. 8.
+    _ 8.
 Euening praier, on Thursdaie.

-1. 1.
+1. On Friedaie, Morning praier.BLessed is the Lord God of Sabbaoth which by his commandement created _ 1.
 On Friedaie, Morning praier.

-1. 2.
+    _ 2.
 A thankesgiuing for the passion of Christ.

-1. 3.
+    _ 3.
 A praier for true repentance.

-1. 4.
+    _ 4.
 A praier for Christian patience.

-1. 5.
+    _ 5.
 A praier for women with child, and in childbed.

-1. 6.
+    _ 6.
 A praier for captiues.

-1. 7.
+    _ 7.
 A praier against the tentation of the flesh.

-1. 8.
+    _ 8.
 Euening praier, on Friedaie.

-1. 1.
+1. On Saturdaie, Morning praier.O Lord God 2.
+Mach.
+1, verse.
+24., maker of al things, which art fea _ 1.
 On Saturdaie, Morning praier.

-1. 2.
+    _ 2.
 A thankesgiuing to God for his mercies.

-1. 3.
+    _ 3.
 A praier for an happie departure out of this worlde.

-1. 4.
+    _ 4.
 A praier for the nourishment of this life.

-1. 5.
+    _ 5.
 A praier for the afflicted, and such as suffer persecution.

-1. 6.
+    _ 6.
 A praier for Widowes, and Orphanes.

-1. 7.
+    _ 7.
 A praier against desperation.

-1. 8.
+    _ 8.
 Euening praier, on Saturdaie.

+1. Here follow certaine peculiar praiers for some special persons.

-1. A praier for anie Preacher, or Shepherd of soules.
+    _ A praier for anie Preacher, or Shepherd of soules.

-1. A praier for anie hearer of Gods worde.
+    _ A praier for anie hearer of Gods worde.

-1. A praier for a Prince, or Magistrate.
+    _ A praier for a Prince, or Magistrate.

-1. A praier of Subiects for their Prince.
+    _ A praier of Subiects for their Prince.

-1. A praier for a married man.
+    _ A praier for a married man.

-1. A praier for children.
+    _ A praier for children.

-1. A praier against the Turke, or anie other foraine Tyrans.
+    _ A praier against the Turke, or anie other foraine Tyrans.

-1. A praier to be saide in the time of the plague, sicknes, and mortalitie.
+    _ A praier to be saide in the time of the plague, sicknes, and mortalitie.

-1. A praier to auoide both raging tempests, and vnseasonable weather.
+    _ A praier to auoide both raging tempests, and vnseasonable weather.

-1. A praier for waiefaring men, and Trauelers.
+    _ A praier for waiefaring men, and Trauelers.

-1. A Praier before the receiuing of the holie Communion.
+    _ A Praier before the receiuing of the holie Communion.

-1. Another praier before the receiuing of the holie Communion.
+    _ Another praier before the receiuing of the holie Communion.

-1. A thankesgiuing after the receiuing of the holie Communion.
+    _ A thankesgiuing after the receiuing of the holie Communion.

-1. Another thankesgiuing after the receipt of the holie Communion.
+    _ Another thankesgiuing after the receipt of the holie Communion.

-1. A praier for the Sick.
+    _ A praier for the Sick.

-1. Another praier for the Sick.
+    _ Another praier for the Sick.

-1. Another praier for the Sick.
+    _ Another praier for the Sick.

 #####Back#####

-The enimie of securitie or A dailie exercise of godly meditations drawne out of the pure fountaines **Types of content**
+1. A vewe of the Praiers as they orderlie stande in this booke.

+1. To the Reader.

+**Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!